Mamberamo Raya Regency: Languages

-Administrative Districts
+Subdivisions

-At the 2010 Census the regency comprised eight districts (distrik), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the location of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+At the 2010 Census the regency comprised eight districts (distrik), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2022.
+The table also includes the locations of the district administrative centres, the number of administrative villages (kampung) in each district, and its post code.
 A ninth district (Iwaso, with its district centre at Metaweja) has recently been created, but no figures for its area or 2010 population are available.

 Note: (a) includes the offshore islands of Pulau Kumkum and Pulau Poiwai. (b) Mamberamo Tengah District listed here should not be confused with Mamberamo Tengah Regency (now part of the province of Highland Papua), which lies to the southeast of Mamberamo Raya Regency. (c) the area and 2010 Population of the new Iwaso District, and the number of villages in the district, are included in the figures for Mamberamo Tengah District, from which it was cut out.